As you get older it is thought your arteries naturally begin to harden and narrow, leading to atherosclerosis.

 If you have a first-degree relative (a parent, or a brother or sister) with atherosclerosis and CVD, you are twice as likely to develop similar problems compared with the population at large.

-Rates of high blood pressure and diabetes are higher among people of African and Afro-Caribbean descent.
+Rates of high blood pressure and diabetes are higher among people of African and African-Caribbean descent.
 This means that people in this group also have an increased risk of developing atherosclerosis and CVD.

-People of South Asian descent (those from India, Bangladesh, Pakistan and Sri Lanka) are five times more likely to develop diabetes compared with the population at large.
-Again, this increases this group's risk of developing atherosclerosis and CVD.
+People of South Asian descent (those from India, Bangladesh, Pakistan and Sri Lanka) are five times more likely to develop diabetes than the population at large.
+Again, this increases the risk of this group developing atherosclerosis and CVD.

-See the Live Well section for more information and advice about health issues that affect black people and those of South Asian descent.
+Read more about health issues that affect black people and health issues that affect people of South Asian descent.

 Researchers found that people living within 50 metres of a major road had higher levels of atherosclerosis than would otherwise be expected.